razaulmustafa852/youtubegoes5g/README.md

  - 4M30 - 4G technology, use case - Mobility
  - 4I7s - 4G technology, use case - Indoor

-> Second Folder: "Moredataset"
-- In this folder all experiments are with 4G technology with 4G cell-phone.
+> Few Use cases are as: "
 - Use cases starting with A are at Terminals - Outdoor.
 - Use cases starting with "b,m" are Mobility
 - Use cases starting with "w, c, s" are Pedestrian